Podcastindex-org/podcast-namespace/README.md

 ## Example Feed

 There is an example feed [example.xml](example.xml) in this repository showing the podcastindex namespace side by side with the Apple itunes namespace.
-There is also a "sandbox" feed where we experiment with tags while they are being hashed out.

-The url for that feed is:  [https://noagendaassets.com/enc/pc20sandbox.xml](https://noagendaassets.com/enc/pc20sandbox.xml).

 <br><br>